choldgraf/choldgraf.github.io/content/2018/2018-12-05-free-labor-partners.md

 of the way, let's move on to deciding whether or not your organization is, in fact, being a positive actor in the open-source community.

-## How can I tell if I'm exploiting the open community?
+## How can I tell if my organization is not being a good citizen in the open community?

 I suspect that many organizations simply haven't put a ton of thought into whether they've got a positive-or-negative relationship with the open communities that intersect with their work.
 Here's a quick set of questions